• About

 Ben chose this Photography Course for his high school elective.

-Both Photography and the Photography Challenges courses require membership tobut is well worth the yearly cost of the membership (plus there are more than 450 other courses to choose from for all grades – one membership price per family for all courses for all of your students).
+The Photography Challenges course requires membership to SchoolhouseTeachers but is well worth the yearly cost of the membership (plus there are more than 450 other courses to choose from for all grades – one membership price per family for all courses for all of your students).
 Use the code BENANDME for a huge discount on the monthly membership.
-You’ll get it for $10.95/month (regular price is $24.97/month and there is no contract; you can cancel anytime.
-If you prefer a little longer commitment, you can use the code benandmeq to save 45% on the quarterly membership.
+You’ll get it for $10.95/month (regular price is $29.97/month and there is no contract; you can cancel anytime.

 If your teen is interested in taking his photography hobby to the next level, consider some business and entrepreneurship courses as well.
 Courses such as Business Plan Creation, Image Editing and Creation, and Starting a Microbusiness for Teens, Internet Entrepreneurship for Teens, and Accounting 101 are also offered with a membership to .